IATI/IATI-Schemas/README.txt

-IATI schema and support for UN-OCHA to Haiti AMP
+International Aid Transparency Initiative
+XML Activity and Organization Schemas

 David Megginson <david.megginson@megginson.com>
-2010-04-27

-This archive contains files to support exporting aid data from the UN-OCHA OPS and FITS databases and transmitting it to the Development Gateway Haiti AMP.
-Note that all files are based on an early draft of the International Aid Transparency Initiative (IATI) XML schemas, which are subject to change.
+DRAFT 2010-07-07

+This directory contains a draft of the IATI activities and organization schemas effective 2010-07-07.
+These schemas are not yet finalized, but are in use in several field trials.

-The archive contains the following files:
+The directory contains the following files:

 README.txt                      This file.

 CHANGES.txt                     Change log.

-iati-activities-schema.xsd      An early draft IATI XML schema for
+iati-activities-schema.xsd      XML Schema for describing aid activities
-                                exporting UN-OCHA activity data.
+                                (e.g. projects).

-iati-organizations-schema.xsd   An early draft IATI XML schema for
+iati-organization-schema.xsd    XML schema for describing aid
-                                exporting UN-OCHA activity data.
+                                organizations and their budgets.

 xml.xsd                         A supplementary schema that must be in
                                 the same directory as the above.

-iati2idml.xslt                  An XSLT script for converting this
-                                early draft version of IATI activities
-                                to the IDML 2.0 used by the Development Gateway Haiti AMP.

-run-activity-tests.xml          Shell script to run schema tests on
-                                sample activity data.

-run-organization-tests.xml      Shell script to run schema tests on
-                                sample activity data.

-test-data/                      Files for test harness (including
-                                example files).
+tests/                          Unit tests for the schemas.

+The tests include a series of short XML documents that should pass or file when parsed against the schemas in this distribution.
+The shell scripts for running the tests rely on a Unix environment with the bash shell and the xmllint utility, but the test documents will work with any schema-aware XML parser.
+We will add unit tests as schema development continues.

+The XSLT script for converting IATI to IDML markup is no longer bundled with the distribution.
+It was originally provided as a starting point for a specific organization working with the trials, but the organization has since made its own changes to the script and taken over responsibility for it.

+__end__